helena69hme/Git/week2/class_exercises.md

  4. write "Hello world!" on `project.txt`, commit, and push the changes to the github;
  5. create a new local branch `feature/new_sentence` and write "learning code" on the second line, commit, and push the branch to github;
  6. on the local branch `feature/new_sentence`, edit the second line to "learning code javascript" and save the file, do **not** commit;
- 7. move to master, you should get an error, remember you don't want to commit because your feature is not complete yet, but you still need to move to master;
+ 7. move to main, you should get an error, remember you don't want to commit because your feature is not complete yet, but you still need to move to main;
- 9. once you are on `master`, you want to work on a different feature so create a new local branch named `feature/new_number`;
+ 9. once you are on `main`, you want to work on a different feature so create a new local branch named `feature/new_number`;
  10. on branch `feature/new_number`, add a new line with number 1 to `project.txt`, commit, and push to github;
  11. go to github and on the branch `feature/new_number` add one more line with number 2 to `project.txt`;
  12. on your computer, add a new line with number 3 to `project.txt` and save, do **not** commit;